-In the late 1980s, my own biggest “compelling opportunity” arrived as a Kundalini opening that initiated profound change in every area of my life.
+In the mid 1980s, my own biggest “compelling opportunity” arrived as a Kundalini opening that initiated profound change in every area of my life.
 In five years of ongoing turbulent transformation, my perspective about many things changed.
-My relationship with my body and sense of self changed, I moved across the continental USA.
-My relationships with others shifted.
+My relationship with my body and my sense of self changed, I moved across the continental USA.
+My relationships shifted.
 What I did in my work life changed, and I found myself contributing to others in new and fulfilling ways.

 As a result of my opening, I studied Holotropic Breathwork® with Stanislav Grof and completed traditional studies for a M.S. degree and a Marriage & Family license.
 I worked for nine years in a residential substance abuse treatment center and assisted Dr. Grof in the 1990s in conducting trainings and workshops in the USA and internationally.
 I was able to observe and support people having many kinds of life-changing experiences.
 I grew to trust that everyone has an Inner Healer and, given the right circumstances, the Inner Healer can guide a person to become everything he or she is meant to be.
 It is, as Joseph Campbell called it, “The Hero’s Journey.”

 Every client’s situation is different—in how it begins, what type of opening it is, and how he or she integrates it.
 As a therapist, I first want to hear about the initial opening experience and what has happened since then.
 Together we work on the question of how to best embody and manifest the understandings gained in that extraordinary state(s) and how to deal with any accompanying challenges.
 A central theme of our work is how to integrate new perspectives and insights into relationships and daily life in a practical way.

 My therapeutic approaches frequently include gestalt, parts work, expressive arts and writing, cognitive, family systems, family business therapy, transpersonal, existential, and others.
 I work with individuals to find what seems to fit best for them in their particular situation.